-In order to keep parents of Lincoln Elementary students informed, if a student accumulates five (5) absences, a letter of warning will be sent to the parent/guardian.
-If a student accumulates nine (9) absences, a letter will be sent to the parent/guardian informing the parent that all excused absences for the year have been exhausted and verification by a physician WILL be required for absences to be excused moving forward.
+In order to keep parents of Pana Elementary students informed, if a student accumulates nine (9) absences, a letter will be sent to the parent/guardian informing the parent that all excused absences for the year have been exhausted and verification by a physician WILL be required for absences to be excused moving forward.

-Students who have 7 or more unexcused absences may be referred to the Regional Attendance Program through the Regional Office of Education or the truant officer, any possible court action may follow.
+Students who have 7 or more unexcused absences may be referred to the Regional Attendance Program through the Regional Office of Education or the truant officer, and any possible court action may follow.
 Students who have been referred to RAP / Truancy must have a doctor's note to excuse every absence.